Top 5 Eligibility Myths for Unemployment Benefits – Debunked

-Unemployment insurance in US provides temporary unemployment compensation to jobless citizens who are out of work, owing to lay offs.
+Unemployment insurance in the US provides temporary unemployment compensation to jobless citizens who are out of work, owing to layoffs.
 The weekly monetary benefit may not really compensate the job loss, but helps in managing basic household expenses while the claimant is looking for job opportunities.
-You can receive up to 26 weeks of unemployment benefits which is a chunk of your previously earned income.
+You can be eligible to receive up to 26 weeks of unemployment benefits which is a chunk of your previously earned income.

-There are many myths associated with claiming unemployment compensation.
+There are many myths associated with claiming unemployment benefits.
 Let’s unmask the most common myths surrounding eligibility and tell you why they are not.

 1) Seasonal & Contract Workers Are Not Eligible

-Seasonal workers are those who are employed during a particular season and remain jobless in the off season.
-Generally, no remuneration is provided to such workers during off season.
+Seasonal workers are those who are employed during a particular season and remain jobless in the offseason.
+Generally, no remuneration is provided to such workers during the offseason.
 Therefore, it becomes difficult for seasonal workers to manage finances during this time.

-There is a sense of chaos amongst seasonal workers and the submission is, seasonal workers do not qualify due to their obvious nature of job.
-In reality, some states do provide unemployment compensation during off period.
+There is a sense of chaos amongst seasonal workers and the submission is, seasonal workers, do not qualify due to their obvious nature of the job.
+In reality, some states do provide unemployment compensation during an off period.
 If your employer declares himself as a seasonal employer and pays unemployment taxes into the system, you can be eligible to claim the dole (unemployment benefits).

 Workers contracted for a specific period or from a third party agency are mostly eligible.
 Your employer is obligated to pay unemployment taxes to the state.
 Independent contractors are largely not eligible to claim unemployment as their monetary benefits from the company are limited.
 Contact your employer to get further details surrounding this.